 Planetarium Shows & Workshops

 Are your students ready for an exciting and inspiring educational adventure?
 If so, please consider a trip to the McAuliffe-Shepard Discovery Center.
 All of our school visits give your students time to explore and interact with our exhibits on astronomy, aviation, Earth and space science.
+School field trips take place on Wednesdays, Thursdays and Fridays.
+We require 30 minutes between arrival and the start of a planetarium show or Discovery Experience so please plan accordingly.
+Contact Linds Jakows at 603-271-7827 x104 or email@example.com to book your visit.
 To make your field trip even more memorable:

-In our portable, inflatable planetarium, we offer a variety of shows to choose from for groups of 30-40 students at a time:
+Can’t come to us?
+We’ll come to you!
+In our portable, inflatable planetarium, we offer a variety of shows for groups of 25-35 students at a time:

-- Tonight’s Sky – our educators can customize a show about the constellations and the night sky.
+Tonight’s Sky – We will customize a show for your students about the constellations and the night sky.
 Great for all ages.

-- Infinity Express – take an exciting journey of discovery to explore our solar system, includes breathtaking images from the Hubble Space Telescope.
+Infinity Express (currently unavailable) – Take an exciting journey of discovery to explore our solar system.
+Includes impressive images from the Hubble Space Telescope.
 For grades 4-12.

-- Impact Earth - What are the differences between asteroids, meteors and comets?
-Learn how these objects are discovered and how potential impacts might be deflected.
+Impact Earth - What are the differences between asteroids, meteors and comets?
+Learn how these objects are discovered, how they affect our planet and how potential impacts might be deflected.
 For grades 5-8.

 Cost: $250, plus round-trip mileage from Concord for one session.
-Each additional same-day session is $125 with a maximum charge of $600 for five sessions, plus mileage.
+Each additional same-day session is $125 with a maximum of five sessions, plus mileage.

 Session length: 30-40 minutes.

-- Telescopes-to-Go: We will bring our telescopes to your event during the day for solar viewing or at night for viewing stars, planets and other objects in the night sky.
+Solar Telescope: We will bring our telescopes to your event during the day for solar viewing or at night for viewing stars, planets and other objects in the night sky.
 If requested, this program can also include presentations about how telescopes work, why dark skies are important and what the beginner should look for in purchasing a telescope.
+Can be set up outside or inside.

 Cost: $175 per hour per educator plus round-trip mileage from Concord, NH for the first session, plus $125 for each additional session